Fiscal & Utilization Reports

 Currently, neither the State of Nevada nor PEBP use genetic information for employment or benefits determination.
 Genetic testing excluded from coverage in the PEBP plan.

 You can read more about GINA by visiting the

 |Health Insurance Portability and Accountability Act (HIPAA) Privacy Practices

 The HIPAA Privacy Rule provides federal protections for personal health information and gives

 patients an array of rights with respect to that information.
 At the same time, the Privacy Rule is balanced so that it permits the

 disclosure of personal health information needed for patient care and other purposes.
 For more information,

-please visit US Department of Health and Human Services Offices for Civil Rights.
+US Department of Health and Human Services Offices for Civil Rights.